Nangalkot Upazila

 Nangalkot (নাঙ্গলকোট) is an upazila, an administrative unit, of the Comilla District in the Division of Chittagong, Bangladesh.
 It is a rural area with no urban settlements.
 It has 16 unions, the lowest of administrative units in Bangladesh.
 It is one of the 16 upazilas, the second tier of administrative units, of the Cumilla District.
+The language and culture of Nangalkot Upazila is reciprocally similar to the language of the greater Noakhali region.

 History

-In 1931 Kazi Zaker Husain, noted Bangladesh Zoologist was born in Nangalkot.
-During Bangladesh Liberation war Nangalkot was under Sector 2 of the Mukti Bahini.
-During the War 11 people were killed in Tejer Bazar of the Upazila.
-In August 2013 the area saw violence between citivists of Islami Chhatra Shibir and Bangladesh Police.
-In 2015 the Upazila experienced flooding due to heavy rainfall.
+During the Bangladesh Liberation War of 1971, Nangalkot was placed under Sector 2 led by Khaled Mosharraf and then Abu Taher Mohammad Haider.
+11 people were killed in Tejer Bazar of the Upazila during the war.

+In August 2013, the area experienced violence between Islami Chhatra Shibir activists and the Bangladesh Police.
+Nangalkot experienced flooding due to heavy rainfall in 2015.
 Some villages experienced outbreak of diarrhea.
 The Upazila Nirbahi Officer distributed relief to affected areas.
-In 2015 a thief was lynched for stealing from Manikmora Bazar Mosque.
+In 2015, a thief was lynched for stealing from Manikmora Bazar Mosque.